zilexa/Homeserver/maintenance-tasks/README.md

 ```
 sudo crontab -e
 ```
+Copy & paste the below, For run-if-today to know what weekday you want to run it, You might need to change `su` (English short for Sunday) to your language 2-letter short for Sunday.
+Run this command to see what your system uses for today: `date +%a` and adjust accordingly.  \
-Copy & paste the below, hit CTRL+S to save and CTRL+X to exit.
+Hit CTRL+S to save and CTRL+X to exit.
 ```
 MAILTO="youremail" #will only be used if crontab itself has an error
 30 5 * * * /usr/bin/bash /home/$LOGUSER/docker/HOST/btrbk/btrbk-mail.sh
-50 5 * * 7 run-if-today L zo && /usr/bin/bash /home/$LOGUSER/docker/HOST/monthly.sh
+50 5 * * 7 run-if-today L su && /usr/bin/bash /home/$LOGUSER/docker/HOST/monthly.sh
 */5 * * * * su -l ${LOGUSER} -c 'docker exec -w /var/www/html/cron filerun php email_notifications.php drive.mydomain.com'
 ```
 This is a full overview of your final cron, including the line for [backups](https://github.com/zilexa/Homeserver/tree/master/backup-strategy#ii-configure-subvolume-backups-via-btrbk) and for FileRun notifications see [(FileRun "Required Configuration")](https://github.com/zilexa/Homeserver/blob/master/services-apps-configuration.md#files-cloud-via-filerun---documentation-and-support_).  \
 This cron means:
 - Backups run 5.30 AM every day.
 Monthly runs every first Sunday of the month at 5.50AM.
 FileRun notifications are sent every 5min.
 - The Monthly will check if `btrbk` or `Nightly` are still running. if so, it will pause until they are finished.
-- You might need to change `zo` to your language 2-letter short for Sunday.
-Run this command to see what your system uses for today: `date +%a`
 - Feel free to change the schedules.
 [This calculator](https://crontab.guru/) will help you, additionally check how to use [run-if-today](https://github.com/xr09/cron-last-sunday).